sheasyve/SmallTimer/README.md

 ### On Windows
 1. Run the `Timer.exe` file.

-## How to Run
+## How to Use
-1. Enter the time in HH:MM:SS format
+1. Enter the time
 2. Click Start
-3. Click Restart and repeat step 1 and 2.
+3. Click Restart